Building Utopia

 The holistic approach is harder to do because it requires one to step back from individual problems and think about many problems, and the systems in which these problems cannot occur.
 Because it is harder to do, this approach is hardly adopted.
 But harder to envision a solution to many problems does not mean longer to implement the envisioned solution.
 It all depends on what has been envisioned.

 With a holistic approach, we can envision an ideal society.
 For this book, the word society will mean a country or something larger - like the European Union.
 Every society has many aspects.
 In an ideal society, in the judgment of a majority of its citizens, all these aspects should be good.
-But a society possessing all aspects that are merely good does not make the society an "ideal society".
-For the society to be called "ideal", all these aspects should be good in such a way and to such an extent that attempting to increase the goodness of one aspect would reduce the goodness of at least one other aspect; and that reduction in goodness of those other aspects is deemed unacceptable by the majority.
+But a society possessing all aspects that are merely good does not make the society an ideal society.
+For the society to be called ideal, all these aspects should be good in such a way and to such an extent that attempting to increase the goodness of one aspect would reduce the goodness of at least one other aspect; and that reduction in goodness of those other aspects is deemed unacceptable by the majority.

 The word Utopia represents, in a single word, the idea of an ideal society.